LeonLenclos/turing-test/textes/la-machine-de-turing.md

 Citation
 --------
- "We may compare a man in the process of computing a real number to a machine ... "
+ > We may compare a man in the process of computing a real number to a machine...

  [Alan Turing](http://www.thocp.net/biographies/papers/turing_oncomputablenumbers_1936.pdf)